$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: The Lyapunov Functional for the --Distance between Two Solutions

 Under the assumption that ${\rm TV}(\widetilde{U_0}(\cdot)) + {\rm TV}(\widetilde{V_0}(\cdot)) + {\rm TV}(g^{\prime}(\cdot))$ is small enough with $U(x, \cdot)$, $V(x, \cdot)$ $\in {\rm BV} \cap L^{1}$, one concludes

-where the constant $\mathcal{M}$ is independent of $\vartheta$ and ``time'' $x$.
-Here \emph{we define the strength of any large wave of the $2$- or $3$-characteristic family to equal to some fixed number B (bigger than all strengths of small waves),} and the concepts ``small" and ``large" mean the waves that connect the states in the same or in the distinct domains $\Omega^{-}$ and $\Omega^{+}$, respectively.
+where constant $\mathcal{M}$ is independent of $\vartheta$ and {\it time} $x$.
+Here \emph{we define the strength of any large wave of the $2$-characteristic or $3$-characteristic family to equal to some fixed number B $($larger than all the strengths of the small waves$)$,} and the terms ``small" and ``large" refer to the waves that connect the states in the same or in the distinct domains $\Omega^{-}$ and $\Omega^{+}$, respectively.